workindia/Applozic-Android-SDK/README.md

 [Changelog](https://github.com/AppLozic/Applozic-Android-SDK/blob/master/CHANGELOG.md)

-#### Features:
+### Features:

- One to one and Group Chat
+* One to one and Group Chat

- Image capture
+* Image capture

- Photo sharing
+* Photo sharing

- File attachment
+* File attachment

- Location sharing
+* Locationsharing

- Push notifications
+* Pushnotifications

- In-App notifications
+* In Appnotifications

- Online presence
+* Onlinepresence

- Last seen at
+* Lastseenat

- Unread message count
+* Unreadmessagecount

- Typing indicator
+* Typingindicator

- Message sent, Read Recipients and Delivery report
+* Messagesent,ReadRecipientsandDeliveryreport

- Offline messaging
+* Offlinemessaging

- User block / unblock
+* Userblock/unblock

- Multi Device sync
+* MultiDevicesync

- Application to user messaging
+* Applicationtousermessaging

- Customized chat bubble
+* Customizedchatbubble

- UI Customization Toolkit
+* UICustomizationToolkit

- Cross Platform Support (iOS, Android & Web)
+* CrossPlatformSupport(iOS,Android&Web)

 ### Sample source code to build messenger and chat app

 https://github.com/AppLozic/Applozic-Android-SDK/tree/master/app

 ## Help

-We provide support over at [StackOverflow] (http://stackoverflow.com/questions/tagged/applozic) when you tag using applozic, ask us anything.
+We provide support over at [StackOverflow](http://stackoverflow.com/questions/tagged/applozic) when you tag using applozic, ask us anything.

 Applozic is the best android chat sdk for instant messaging, still not convinced?
 Write to us at github@applozic.com and we will be happy to schedule a demo for you.